York (explorer): Early life

 York was born in Caroline County near Ladysmith, Virginia.
 His skin was dark-colored.
 He and several members of his family were enslaved by the Clark family.
 The will of John Clark III (father of George Rogers and William Clark) states:I give and bequeath to my son Edmund... three slaves, to wit Peter (Vegas child), and Scipio and Darathy (Rose's children)...

 I give and bequeath to my son William... one black man named York, also old York and his wife Rose, and their two children, Nancy and Juba; also three old negroes, Tame, Cupid and Harry.
-The most plausible family tree based on this description and others is that York was the son of Old York, not by Rose; that Scipio (also spelled Sippo, Seppo, Sep, and Pipo, likely named the same as the Roman general Scipio Africanus) and Daphny (also spelled Dafney, Daphney, and Daphne) were Rose's children not by Old York; and that Nancy and Juba were Old York and Rose's biological children.
+The most plausible family tree based on this description and others is that York was the son of Old York, not by Rose; that Scipio (also spelled Sippo, Seppo, Sep, and Pipo, likely named for the Roman general Scipio Africanus) and Daphny (also spelled Dafney, Daphney, and Daphne) were Rose's children not by Old York; and that Nancy and Juba were Old York and Rose's biological children.
 This would make Scipio, Daphney, Juba, and Nancy the half-siblings of York.

-William Clark called York his "playmate".
-He was Clark's "body servant".

-The name "Ben"

-There is a single, unsupported oral report, from 1965, that York also went by the name Ben.
-The name never appears in any of the many records of the Lewis and Clark expedition, nor in any other document.